Shooting Hydrocodone, Lortabs or Vicodin Dangers and Side Effects

 How the Body Metabolizes Hydrocodone

-If you drink alcohol while using hydrocodone and HCPs, you can decrease your body’s threshold for liver damage.
+As previously mentioned, if you drink alcohol while using hydrocodone and HCPs, you can decrease your body’s threshold for liver damage.
 Even a few drinks can alter the way your body responds to the drugs in the system and increase your risk of serious side effects.

 Special Populations at Risk from Hydrocodone Abuse